mgmeedendorp/ros-commu/README.md

 ## Installation

 ### Requirements
-This system uses 2 devices connected to the same network.
-One of them is an Intel Euclid Development Kit, used as a ROS master, and the other is a beefy pc with a GPU to run the Single-Shot Multibox Detector neural network, which is used to classify images.
+This system uses 3 devices connected to the same network.
+One of them is an Intel Euclid Development Kit, used as a ROS master, a CommU-compatible robot, such as a Sota, and the other is a beefy pc with a GPU to run the Single-Shot Multibox Detector neural network, which is used to classify images.

 ### Install ROS